unagex/kondense/README.md

 <img src="./logo.png" alt="drawing" width="150"/>

-Kondense is an automated memory sizing tool.
+Kondense is an automated resources sizing tool.
 It runs as a sidecar in kubernetes pods.

 ## Background

+### Memory
 Kondense uses memory pressure to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.

-Allocated memory is not a good proxy for required memory.
-Many libraries used during startup are loaded into memory only to be never touched again afterwards.
+### CPU
+Kondense resize CPU based on CPU usage.
+Kondense resize containers to 80% of its CPU usage.
+20% is kept as default safety measure.

 ## Requirements